mmurdoch/arduinounit/tutorial.md

 ArduinoUnit does not instantly change any of these.
 But

 * ArduinoUnit is designed to be small so it can work in tiny systems.
-* Tests can illuminate what does and does not work.
+* Tests can show what does and does not work.
 ArduinoUnit does this with as little as a serial port.
 ArduinoUnit can also run "en vitro" on the development environment, where it is easier to discover what is wrong.
 * ArduinoUnit was originally designed to run "en vivo" on the actual embedded hardware, where any system specific components can be tested and used.
 This means your tests can include any specific idiosyncrasies about your embedded design.
 * Testing saves time and money (and stress).
 It is really the only possibility for delivering reliable solutions to complex problems.
 * ArduinoUnit is MIT licensed, so it is free for both open and closed-source applications with no viral clauses to make any lawyers you know nervous.